Lightning beat Sabres 5-3 to sweep 2-game series in Sweden

 The two sold-out games in Stockholm’s Ericsson Globe were part of the 2019 NHL Global Series.

-The Sabres grabbed the lead when Reinhart’s wrist shot from the right circle hit the post and bounced off McElhinney’s back for a 1-0 lead 9:30 into the first.
+The Sabres jumped in front when Reinhart’s wrist shot from the right circle hit the post and bounced off McElhinney’s back for a 1-0 lead 9:30 into the first.
 Reinhart also scored twice in Friday’s loss.

+But the Lightning responded with three straight goals, with the fourth line of Maroon, Gourde and Cedric Paquette playing a key role.

+“I’d rather call it Paquette’s line,” Tampa Bay coach Jon Cooper said.
+“They may have been the difference in both games for us.
+They were a hard line for (Buffalo’s) D core to handle. … All three of them were fantastic.”

+“We all kind of play the same way,” Maroon said.
+“We find ways to get pucks.
+We know how to attack the net.
+We all love crashing the net.”

-Gourde and Joseph helped put it away when they scored 67 seconds apart midway through the third, lifting the Lightning to a 5-2 advantage.
+Gourde and Joseph helped put it away when they scored 67 seconds apart midway through the third, giving the Lightning a 5-2 lead.
 Gourde was successful on a wrist shot, and Joseph knocked in a rebound.

 It’s the third straight year — and eighth overall — the NHL has played in Europe to try to increase its local following in hockey-mad countries including Sweden, Finland and the Czech Republic.